mapbox/cfn-config/README.md

 Reusable function for determining configuration.

 `options` object should include:
 - template: Required.
-Path to the Cloudformation template
+Either the path to a Cloudformation template file on your computer, or the URI for a template file that has been uploaded to S3 (`s3://my-bucket/my-template.json`, for example). *Please note* that if your template is very large, it **must** be uploaded to S3 first.
+Also, the template file must reside in the same region as your stack.
 - region: The AWS region to deploy into
 - name: Required.
 Name of the Cloudformation stack
 - config: Optional.
 Path to a configuration file to use